 However, there are higher levels of respondents stating that no such information should be included (11%) and an additional 13% didn't know.
-This is, almost one quarter of respondents either disagreed with or were unsure of educating on gender diversity in schools.
+This is, almost one quarter

 In addition to this, significantly fewer respondents this year stated that gender diversity should be taught from years 9-11, than those in 2017 (23% and 27% respectively).